mlarraz/flat-ui-sass/README.md

 `flat-ui-sass` is a SASS port of Designmodo's [Flat-UI Free](http://designmodo.github.io/Flat-UI/). `flat-ui-sass` also provides a rake task to convert and locally vendor [Flat-UI Pro](http://designmodo.com/flat/) for use with Rails, Compass, and vanilla SASS.

+**NOTE:** Support for Flat-UI Pro (and converting to SASS) is currently only available under MRI 2.0 and above.
+Users on other Ruby versions can still use Flat-UI Free.

 ##### This gem is currently under development!
 Things may be broken!